altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 ~Light was slowly breaking the through the snow, casting a blue glow to the trees, now just barely visible~ *A chainsaw flew into a tree.
 It split the tree in two, both parts turning into chainsaws.
-The upper part of the tree turned chainsaw of the same size and flew away freely.
+The upper part of the tree turned into a chainsaw of the same size and flew away freely.
-The lower half remained wedged in the ground: the chain spinning in the open air* *Ada pushed the others back deeper into the cave* "D::That tree..."
+The lower half remained wedged in the ground: the chain spinning in the open air* *Ada pushed the others back deeper into the cave*
+~It was only about twenty feet back~
+"D::That tree..."
-'RX::Okay, leaving the cave right now is not an option.'
+~Dana was watching the opening of the cave in shock~ 'RX::Okay, leaving the cave right now is not an option.'
-~The cave was shallow, only a few meters long, It had one entrance~ 'A_R::Any ideas on how to get out?'
+~The cave was shallow, only a few meters wide, It had one entrance~ 'A_R::Any ideas on how to get out?'
 'L_R::Wait it out?'
 *Jochek shook their head*